yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 #!CSV
 NVRAM; Description
 wl0_lazywds; Accept WDS connections from anyone (0:disabled 1:enabled)
-wl0_wds; List of WDS peer mac addresses (xx:xx:xx:xx:xx:xx, space separated) }}}
+wl0_wds; List of WDS peer mac addresses (xx:xx:xx:xx:xx:xx, space-separated) }}}
 For security reasons, it's recommended that you leave wl0_lazywds off and use wl0_wds to control WDS access to your AP. wl0_wds functions as an access list of peers to accept connections from and peers to try to connect to; the peers will either need the mac address of your AP in their wl0_wds list, or wl0_lazywds enabled.